 Three measures are used to determine the effectiveness of Project Cam Opener: engagement, retention, and observation.
 In the first end-of-year survey, 90 percent of respondents said that taking part in Project Cam Opener made them more engaged in their own professional learning and growth.
 In addition, not a single teacher from the pilot group left Denver Public Schools after their year with Project Cam Opener (the overall district rate of turnover is 20 percent).
 Although teacher observation scores are harder to attribute to this project specifically, the growth of this cohort of teachers outpaced that of their non-Project Cam Opener counterparts, according to the district's Framework for Effective Teaching.
+As of the 2016-17 school year, Project Camp Opener is committed to establishing an open community of practice.
+Therefore any educator in Denver Public Schools and beyond are welcome to participate in the new #ProjCO.

-MICRO-CREDENTIALING TEACHER LEARNING: KETTLE MORAINE INTRODUCES TEACHER-LED PROFESSIONAL LEARNING
+MICRO-CREDENTIALING TEACHER COMPETENCIES: KETTLE MORAINE INTRODUCES TEACHER-LED PROFESSIONAL LEARNING

 Kettle Moraine School District in Wisconsin is creating a professional learning environment in which practicing teachers can be the masters and architects of their own learning.
-Using the Digital Promise educator micro-credentialing framework as a guide (for more information on Digital Promise's micro-credentialing work, see Section 4), teachers in the district take a technology proficiency self-assessment, which they use as a baseline for their personal professional growth.
+Using the Digital Promise educator micro-credentialing framework as a guide (for more information on Digital Promise's micro-credentialing work, see Section 4: Leadership), teachers in the district take a technology proficiency self-assessment, which they use as a baseline for their personal professional growth.
 The teachers then work by themselves and in collaborative teams to develop specific professional learning goals aligned to district strategic goals, which they submit to district leadership for approval.